 A Washington Post “Best Novel of 2010” Idaho Territory, June 1887.
 A small-town judge takes […]

-The House of Boivin, purveyor of sumptuous jewelry, created three ruby and amethyst starfish brooches in the uncertain years preceding the Second World War which have moved beneath the surface of public awareness ever since, bought and sold in the utmost secrecy.
-DIVING FOR STARFISH is journalist intimate chronicle of these three legendary artifacts, the secrets they have held in the 75 years they have adorned the high societies of New York and Paris, and the larger-than-life personalities who feature in their tale.
+The House of Boivin, purveyor of sumptuous jewelry, created five ruby and amethyst starfish brooches in the uncertain years preceding the Second World War which have moved beneath the surface of public awareness ever since, bought and sold in the utmost secrecy.
+DIVING FOR STARFISH is journalist intimate chronicle of these five legendary artifacts, the secrets they have held in the 75 years they have adorned the high societies of New York and Paris, and the larger-than-life personalities who feature in their tale.

 A tight-knit, high-powered group of scientists and engineers spent eight years building a satellite designed, […]